pkardas/notes/books/speech-and-language-processing.md

 *Perplexity*

 PP for short, metric used for evaluating language model.
-Perplexity on a test set ts the inverse probability od the test set, normalised by the number of words.
+Perplexity on a test set is the inverse probability of the test set, normalised by the number of words.
 Minimising perplexity is equivalent to maximising the test set probability according to the language model.

 Another way of thinking about perplexity: weighted average branching factor (branching factor - number of possible next words that can follow any words).